haugenzhays/FQS/README.md

     ./tail.sh

-If you want the remote host to start the shadowsocksr service automatically when the host started, add the following command to the end of the `/etc/rc.local` file.
+If you hope the remote host to start the shadowsocksr service automatically when the host started, please edit `/etc/rc.local` with `vi` editor,

+    vi /etc/rc.local

+and add the following command to the end of the `/etc/rc.local` file.

     /shadowsocksr/shadowsocks/logrun.sh

-About edit `/etc/rc.local` file with `vi` text editor utility, please see [here](https://www.washington.edu/computing/unix/vi.html).
+About editing `/etc/rc.local` file with `vi` text editor utility, please see [How to Use the vi Editor](https://www.washington.edu/computing/unix/vi.html).

 Client